-4.6.4 http_method
+4.6.4 http\method

-With the http_method content modifier, it is possible to match specifically and only on the HTTP method buffer.
+With the http\method content modifier, it is possible to match specifically and only on the HTTP method buffer.
 The keyword can be used in combination with all previously mentioned content modifiers such as: depth, distance, offset, nocase and within.

-Methods are: GET, POST, PUT, HEAD, DELETE, TRACE, OPTIONS, CONNECT and PATCH.
+Examples of methods are: GET, POST, PUT, HEAD, DELETE, TRACE, OPTIONS, CONNECT and PATCH.